Estimated reading time: 6 minutes

 Validate real issues and speak to perceived issues that cannot be addressed.

-6. Identify professional growth potential: Encourage managers to use the feedback to identify professional growth opportunities, and not overreact to negative comments.
+6. Identify professional growth potential: Encourage managers to use the feedback to identify professional growth opportunities and not overreact to negative comments.

-We are all sensitive, but teach managers to rise above offense and try to learn about their blind spots.
+We are all sensitive, but we teach managers to rise above offense and try to learn about their blind spots.

 7. Follow through to gain trust: Once an improvement plan is developed, follow through to ensure that the plan is implemented.